yagmura/Course_DataVisualization/Assignments/#10/Readme.md

 For your end-of-term project, the poster must include the following:

-* Draw five different types of plots (the first three are the improved versions considering the feedback on the plots that you did in Assignment #8) for your project.
+* Draw four or five different types of plots (the first three are the improved versions considering the feedback on the plots that you did in Assignment #8) for your project.
 * Share your findings, interpreting the results.
 * Indicate the data source.